Cultural Revolution: Historical sites

+Household items

+During the Cultural Revolution, household goods were frequently imprinted with quotations by Mao, red hearts, and the character for loyalty (忠) as part of the call to "revolutionize the environment."

+The policy of "four things enter the room" encouraged households to display Quotations from Chairman Mao Zedong, quotation banners, poster of Mao, and a red flag.

 Media

 During the early period of the Cultural Revolution, freedom of the press in China was at its peak.
 While the number of newspapers declined in this period, the number of independent publications by mass political organizations grew.
 According to China's National Bureau of Statistics, the number of newspapers dropped from 343 in 1965, to 49 in 1966, and then to a 20th-century low of 43 in 1967.
 At the same time, the number of publications by mass organizations such as Red Guards grew to an estimated number as high as 10,000.

 Independent political groups could publish broadsheets and handbills, as well as leaders' speeches and meeting transcripts which would normally have been considered highly classified.
 From 1966 to 1969, at least 5,000 new broadsheets by independent political groups were published.
 Several Red Guard organizations also operated independent printing presses to publish newspapers, articles, speeches, and big-character posters.
 For example, the largest student organization in Shanghai, the Red Revolutionaries, established a newspaper that had a print run of 800,000 copies by the end of 1966.
+Michael Schoenhals writes that one of the most striking features of the Cultural Revolution is the spread of publications by "revolutionary mass organizations" in 1966 and 1967, reflecting a plurality of values and opinions in society at odds with conventional stereotypes about Red Guards.